kingsdigitallab/alice-thornton/frontend/posts/blog/2022-10-25-black-monday-solar-eclipse-1652.md

-Monday 29 March 1652[^1] saw a total eclipse of the sun, which cast complete darkness over Scotland and much of northern England.
+Today, October 25 2022, there is a partial eclipse of the sun.
+However, a much fuller solar eclipse took place on Monday 29 March 1652,[^1] which cast complete darkness over Scotland and much of northern England.
 It was such a memorable and terrifying event that it was known as 'Black Monday' for years to come.

 ![An eclipse diagram from a 17th century book.
 The suns have little faces]({{"/assets/img/posts/eclipse_diagram.jpg" | url}} "Donato Rossetti (c.
 1633-38).
 'Figure de sistemi del mondo d'Aristotile, Copernico, e Ticone'.
 Philadelphia, University of Pennsylvania Rare Book Library, LJS 175 f.
 12r.
 Licensed under Creative Commons"){.media-left}